eavelasquez/irrigation-app-nursery/README.md

-# MdbAngularFree
+# irrigation-app-nursery

+This's a client application for an automated irrigation system that allows you to view the status of the tanks, sensors and humidity.
+It is built with a Free Angular MDB template.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.0-rc.5.

 ## Development server

-Run `ng serve mdb-angular-free` for a dev server.
+Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

-## Demo application

-Run `ng serve mdb-demo` for a demo application build with MDB Angular Pro components.

 ## Code scaffolding